jaaclaine/100-days-of-code/README.md

 - Search a few resources about React trying to get a more deep information about it
 - a beginner search about APIs
 ###### DAY 050
-- Setup my computer to start a Dashboard project with React and Node
 - YT videos about React
 ###### DAY 051
 - Login to practice AJAX but I have no place to test and show an example I am really sad